 |DANGER: Rags, steel wool, sanding residue, and other wastes used or soaked with this product may spontaneously catch fire if improperly discarded.
 No ignition source is required for these wastes to start on fire by themselves.
 Immediately place rags, steel wool, sanding residue, and other wastes used or soaked with this product in a sealed, water-filled metal container.
 Dispose of in accordance with local fire regulations.|

 MAX VOC: 450 grams/liter (3.75 lbs/gal)

-Old Masters® offers a wide variety of products and tools used to create unique faux finishes.
-Below is a brief overview of these techniques and various products and tools needed to complete each faux finish.
+Old Masters offers a wide variety of products and tools used to create unique faux finishes.
+This section offers a brief overview of these techniques and various products and tools needed to complete each faux finish.

-Old Masters® offers a complete wood graining system.
-Create beautiful and unique wood grained finishes on steel doors and other smooth surfaces using Old Masters® Wiping or Gel Stain, Graining Base and Wood Graining Tool.
-A detailed instruction booklet (Wood Graining Made Easy) is available here.
+Old Masters offers a complete wood graining system.
+Create beautiful and unique wood grained finishes on steel doors and other smooth surfaces using Old Masters Wiping or Gel Stain, Graining Base, and Wood Graining Tool.
+A detailed instruction booklet is included with our wood graining tool.

 Distressing may seem similar to antiquing, but antiquing makes a piece look old, whereas distressing makes a piece look worn.
-Creating a distressed look can be accomplished by applying burn marks, nail heads, intentional dents or scratches and other similar attempts at marring the surface.
-Applying a stain before this distressing will allow the original wood to show through the stain; applying the stain after the distressing will pool in the marrings and create dark blemishes.
-Wiping Stain is a great option for enhancing the marred surface of your project.
+Creating a distressed look can be accomplished by applying burn marks, nail heads, intentional dents or scratches, and other similar attempts at marring the surface.
+Applying a stain before this distressing will allow the original wood to show through the stain; applying the stain after the distressing will pool in the imperfections and create dark blemishes.
+Wiping Stain or Gel Stain is a great option for enhancing the marred surface of your project.
 Add a splatter effect by dipping an old toothbrush in Wiping Stain and flinging it onto the project.